 Make a list and pick a direction

 Start by brainstorming a list of hobbies you enjoy and skills you practice regularly.
-Include as many activities as possible—even those you wouldn’t suspect could make money.
+Include as many activities as possible—even those you wouldn’t expect could make money.

+Decide whether you will sell a service or a product.
 Crafts, jewelry and furniture are just a few examples of products that tend to sell well.
-But you don’t have to create “stuff” to make money from a hobby.
-Many skills translate into profitable services.
+But you don’t have to create “stuff” in order to make money from a hobby.
+Plenty of skills translate into profitable services, too.
 If you speak a foreign language, you could tutor.
 If you like to play music, consider offering lessons.
 If you’re a skilled photographer, try offering your services for weddings, graduations and other events.

 Consider costs and your market